 Summary: The section provides guidance on how to budget for technology and people for data governance.
-Relationships between CAPEX and OPEX are discussed in terms of maintaining the systems and the staff involved in operations.
+Relationships between capital expenditure (CAPEX) and operating expenses (OPEX) are discussed in terms of maintaining the systems and the staff involved in operations.

 Lead questions: Which kind of CAPEX/OPEX relationship does your business model demand?
 What is the risk appetite and resilience of your organisation, and does it match your investment strategy?